Barium swallow / meal / follow through

 Who has requested this procedure?

-The doctors in charge of your case, after discussion with you, feel that this may help with your diagnosis.
+After speaking with you, your doctors feel that this procedure may help with your diagnosis.

 Who will be doing the barium swallow / meal / follow through?

-A radiologist or specialist radiographer (clinician) will carry out your examination.
-They will be assisted by either a radiographer, assistant / student radiographer, or nurse.
-The clinician will then review the images and issue a report to your referring doctor.
+A radiologist or specialist radiographer will carry out your examination.
+Either a radiographer, assistant / student radiographer, or nurse will assist them.
+The radiographer / radiologist will review the images and send a report to your referring doctor.

 Where will the procedure take place?